stitchdata/docs/_developer-files/connect/api/objects/extractions/list-all-extractions.md

   - name: "total"
     type: "integer"
     description: |
-      The total number of extraction jobs in the result set.
+      The total number of extraction job records in the result set.
     example-value: |
       5